OmarShaaban74/Calculator/README.md

 #### 5️⃣ Zero Division Error: It's designed to catch math errors, like dividing by zero.

 ### This project was crafted using a layered model approach, dividing the functionality into layers - HAL (LCD and Keypad), MCAL (GPIO).
 ### With static configuration, I developed all drivers (LCD, keypad, GPIO) and created header files from scratch.
-I'm not done with my diploma yet, but I'm learning and growing every day.